Skip to main content

 Observation

-I noticed that once the admin bot executes the crafted request, the flag must surface somewhere accessible, which suggested checking the app's public state, an out-of-band webhook listener, or the admin panel directly depending on whether the exploit elevates privileges or exfiltrates data.
+Once the bot executes the crafted request, the flag has to surface somewhere reachable.
+Check the app's public state, an out-of-band webhook listener, or the admin panel, depending on whether the exploit elevates privileges or exfiltrates data.

 After the admin bot executes your action, the flag appears in the app's state, in a response, or is exfiltrated to your listener.